 Lectures in Psychology degree programme (B.Sc.):

-Development of R Shiny app for visualization of Serious Health Related Suffering (SHS):
+Development of R Shiny app for visualisation of Serious Health Related Suffering (SHS):

 Coordination of project “E-Surv” (Funding: German Cancer Aid):